 On the way back to our boat, we saw Field Trip was on the dock.
 We stopped by.
 The couple from Sel Citron were visiting them.
 We chatted briefly, I took some pictures of their boat, arch and rigging.
 Mark offered us some advise about a few important matters including our arch, which holds our dinghy.
 He lent us a length of Dyneema rope to add support to the arch for the passage to New Zealand.
 They were so supportive and generous.
 We hope to hook up with them in New Zealand next season.

-The town did not hold a lot of appeal to us at this time, especially anchoring out.
-If the wind comes from the wrong direction, it gets pretty rough.
+Denarau did not hold a draw for us on this occasion, especially anchoring out.
+If the wind comes from the wrong direction, it could get pretty uncomfortable in the anchorage.
 Denarau had many big resorts, some good restaurants, shops and a golf course.
 Its main appeal for us at this time was the ability to provision.
-Now that we had, we wanted to go somewhere different.
+Once we had stocked up, we wanted to move on.

 It was time to start looking at our timing for heading south to New Zealand.
 We figured we had 3 weeks to look for a weather window so that we could put the boat to bed and make the flights we had booked home.
 That day, we looked at the GRIBS (marine weather forecasts) and for the coming week, we saw a series of highs with no serious lows between Fiji and New Zealand.
 We decided to consult with a weather forecaster.
 We contacted two different weather routers.
 Both came back with negative remarks about the short term.